isomerpages/csa-sicw1/pages/Registration.md

 ---
 **Singapore International Cyber Week 2023 Registration**

-Join us at Singapore International Cyber Week 2023 and register here today.
-We eagerly anticipate your presence this October!

 SICW 2023 returns as an in-person only event.
 Don’t miss this opportunity to meet and learn from global policy makers, senior executives, and cybersecurity experts from across the world.
 Register now!

 ![](/images/registration%20page%20table.png)